-Dr Bill Herfel first came to the IAP as a student.
+Dr Bill Herfel first came to The Institute of Applied Psychology as a student.

 He is a philosopher of science and technology interested in the study of complex and chaotic dynamics wherever it is found.
 He co-edited a book, Theories and Models in Scientific Processes, and he has published articles on a wide range of topics including the dynamics of the scientific process, the role economic dynamics in technological development, complex systems ecology, academic integrity, and the complex dynamic foundations of Chinese medicine.